 Bastian Best is a European and German patent attorney and a partner at BARDEHLE PAGENBERG.
 Having worked as a software developer for several years he nowadays prosecutes, litigates and defends patents for software inventions (“software patents”).

-His technical focus lies on industrial software, business software, cloud-based solutions, apps, computer games and the Internet of Things.
-Bastian is also competent in the fields of mechanical and electrical engineering, medical devices, sports equipment and telecommunications technology.
+His technical focus lies on industrial software, business software, cloud-based solutions, apps, computer games, cryptography, the Internet of Things, big data, machine learning and artificial intelligence.
+Bastian is also competent in the fields of telecommunications technology, mechanical and electrical engineering, medical devices and sports equipment.

 A more personal bio: